Estimated reading time: 9 minutes

 - To not challenge the status quo

-The board of Lehman Brothers didn’t see the risks of the residential real estate coming
+Lehman Brothers’ board didn’t see the risks of the residential real estate crisis.

-The board of Kodak didn’t see the digital camera taking the market (although they own the patent for it!)
+Kodak’s board didn’t see the digital camera taking the market (although they own the patent for it!)

-The board of Blockbuster didn’t see the streaming videos services threat
+Blockbuster’s board didn’t see the streaming videos services’ threat

 And the list goes on.